alexbarnett12/carter_sim_struct2depth/README.md

 # carter_sim_struct2depth
-This is an application that deploys a virtual autonomous robot using NVIDIA Isaac SDK and the Unreal Engine to train a monocular depth and egomotion convolutional neural network.
-The goal is to investigate how well monocular depth can be learned from photo-realistic virtual data by training the net with the Unreal Engine and testing the model in the real world.
-The algorithm also incorporates online refinement to improve accuracy in unknown environments.
-Ideally, the model can be trained solely on virtual data and then online refinement would be used to adjust the model to real data.
+This is an application that deploys a virtual autonomous robot using NVIDIA Isaac SDK and the Unreal Engine to train a neural network that predicts monocular depth, egomotion, and object motion from image sequences.
+The goal is to investigate how well monocular depth can be learned from photo-realistic virtual data and how well the model will generalize to the real world.
+The algorithm also incorporates online refinement to train in real-time and improve accuracy in unknown environments.
+Ideally, the model can be trained solely on virtual data and then online refinement would be used to adjust the model in real-time.

 ## Struct2Depth
 Struct2depth is a state-of-the-art unsupervised monocular depth network created by Google.
 The original work can be